 Here are some of the highlights of what Lattice can do:

 - Visualize – You can view a LUT as a traditional cube or even better – see separate RGB curves for the LUT, making it simple for colorists to see what the LUT is doing to contrast and color.
 You can even use Quick Preview On the Mac to see a LUT and its results on a shot.

 - LUT Creation – While most of us probably think of using a grading tool like Resolve to create a LUT, you can actually create a LUT (though combination or manipulation) directly within Lattice.

-- Convert – Lattice allows you to quickly (literally with the click of a couple buttons) convert color spaces & function curves.
-For example you could take a P3 LUT and convert it to REC 709.
+- Convert – Lattice allows you to quickly (literally with the click of a couple of buttons) convert color spaces & function curves.
+For example, you could take a P3 LUT and convert it to REC 709.
 In addition, you can resize any LUT to better fit a particular need.
-Lattice will do all the math and do it in floating point precision.
+Lattice will do all the math and do it in floating-point precision.

 - Isolate – A particularly cool feature of Lattice is the ability to isolate the just the color or contrast of LUT not only making it easier to see how the LUT is effecting the image, but this also allows you to “steal” the contrast or color from a LUT while ignoring the other part.